jcarenza/allisoncarenza/src/posts/im-behind.md

 ---
-title: 'I&apos;m behind!'
+title: "I&apos;m behind!"
-description: '<p>Ok so it&apos;s obvious from these images I&apos;m behind.
+description: "Ok so it&apos;s obvious from these images I&apos;m behind.
 Way behind.
-Like September behind, but I had so many amazing [&hellip;]</p>
+Like September behind, but I had so many amazing "
-'
-publishDate: 'Dec 18, 2012'
+publishDate: "Dec 18, 2012"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/smith4.jpg'
+heroImage: "/media/smith4.jpg"
-alt: 'I&apos;m behind!'
+alt: "I&apos;m behind!"
-slug: 'im-behind'
+slug: "im-behind"
-category: ['Children Photography','Family Pictures']
-tags: ['Children Photography','Family Photography','Family Photos']
+category: ["Children Photography", "Family Pictures"]
+tags: ["Children Photography", "Family Photography", "Family Photos"]
 ---

 <p style="text-align: center;">Ok so it&apos;s obvious from these images I&apos;m behind.
 Way behind.
 Like September behind, but I had so many amazing sessions this fall and got to work with so many amazing families that I just have to post these sessions!</p>